0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

 ```

-After running the script, we can see that we have have successfully extracted 30 unique usernames from the intruder results file into a file called `users.txt`!
+After running the script, we can see that we have successfully extracted 30 unique usernames from the intruder results file into a file called `users.txt`!